AlexBaldman/Memorization-Station/README.md

 ## MVP

-_**Memorization Station** in its MVP version should serve as a bit of an introduction to memory systems, and have the basic functionality of allowing a user to log in and create/store/edit basic charts/tables of "memory objects" of various types.
+_**Memorization Station** in its MVP version should serve as a bit of an introduction to memory systems, and have the basic functionality of allowing a user to log in and create/store/edit basic "memory objects" to be held in charts/tables of various types._

 <br>

 ### Goals

-- _Build a Ruby on Rails API to serve as a back-end server for application data_
+- _Build a Ruby on Rails API to serve as a back-end server for application data._
-- _Seed server with personal data / charts_
+- _Seed server with personal data / charts._
-- _Build an elegant frontend client using create-react-app_
+- _Build an elegant front end client in ReactJS using create-react-app._
-- _Allow for the storage of data and creation of useful new materials to use as references/associations when learning and building out systems for memorization of information._
+- _Allow for the storage of data and creation of useful new materials for use as references/associations when learning and building out systems for memorization of information._
 - _Increase ability to retain and recall information, helping to speed up learning overall._
 - _Add innovative, creative, and quirky new ways of building out these systems, gamifying the process in different areas and make process that can be tedious a lot more fun._